From Cottage To Norm, We Breakdown Every Core Aesthetic

-A generation ago, any mention of “core” in the context of fashion conjured the snoozefest concept of a capsule wardrobe (aka a pared-down assortment of monochromatic pieces).
+A generation ago, any mention of “core” in the context of fashion conjured the smart but snoozy concept of a capsule wardrobe (aka a pared-down assortment of monochromatic pieces).
 But, now, the notion of “core” has suddenly become one of the buzziest topics in fashion.
-The innocuous word functions as a popular qualifier for an endless number of aesthetic subgenres that have emerged on TikTok — all signified by the hashtagged exchange of online imagery, music, and, of course, fashion.
+The innocuous word functions as a popular qualifier for an endless number of aesthetic subgenres that have emerged in different corners of the world and shared on TikTok — all signified by the hashtagged exchange of online imagery, music, and, of course, fashion.
 And, while the likes of normcore or cottagecore have become fairly recognizable, there are more and more niche cores appearing each day (from angelcore to goblincore and royalcore).
 We decided to start keeping track by writing them all down right here — we also chatted with a few aesthetic experts in order to debunk where these cores are coming from and what it is they stand for.

 Advertisement